Dungeons and Dragons

 Before long other publishers were getting in on the act with a rash of new role playing games, trying to cash in on this lucrative market.
 Some of them had reasonable success initially, such as Lord of the Rings, Marvel Superheroes, a sci-fi version called Mech Warrior and another called Robotech.
 It was at this time that the fantasy game Warhammer appeared.
 Similar to, and undoubtedly based on, Lord of the Rings, it had in common with LOTR orcs and other characters in its world, and trolls who spoke with a London cockney accent, as did Tolkien’s trolls and other nasties; as well as having its own unique and original characters.
 But the thing that differentiated and raised Warhammer above the others was its wide range of figurines.
 They were very good and even D&D players were buying them.
 They also produced a monthly magazine called White Dwarf, and I believe it was these things combined that quickly gave them dominance in the market.
 They have since introduced a sci-fi game called Warhammer 40,000.
 It is at least as big as D&D was in its heyday and has an incredible range of products related to the game; many of them are astronomically priced, in my opinion – I heard of one figurine which sells for $1500 AUD.

 I’ve watched some of the short videos of Warhammer 40000 and, apart from the senseless death of masses on an absolutely massive scale, and the utterly callous brutality in causing them, the thing that disturbs me most, and which makes me feel depressed each time I’ve watched them, is the feeling of utter hopelessness.
 Unlike LOTR and even D&D, the Warhammer 40,000 world has no hope.
 It is a world of chaos, carnage, heartlessness – there is nothing to alleviate it.
 No beauty.
 No tenderness.
 No hope.
+No kindness.
+No mercy.
+No love.
 Admittedly, the forces of darkness and chaos are evil incarnate and must be opposed if the Empire and its inhabitants are to survive.
-But for me, an outsider looking in, I get depressed every time I do look in, and I feel despair as if I was actually there.
-I feel sickened by the brutality and death, the cruel and merciless destruction, and I’m thankful that it’s only a game.
-And I can return to reality and the real hope I have in Jesus, and I cleanse my mind by reading his lovely word, the Bible.
-But for those who are immature, or who don’t read the bible, or who don’t know Jesus, focusing on and living in the brutal world of Warhammer must surely affect their mind and make them very callous.
+But for me, an outsider looking in, I get depressed every time I do look in, and I feel the oppression of despair as if I was actually there.
+I feel sickened by the brutality and death, the cruel and merciless destruction.
+But for those who are immature, or who don’t read the bible, or who don’t know Jesus, focusing on and living in the brutal world of Warhammer 40,000 must surely affect their mind and make them very callous.

 Imagination and Original Sin

 It is this soil, the corrupt soil of the unregenerate and fallen human heart, which Satan finds most useful.
 He doesn’t need to do anything much at all because the heart of every human being is a cage full of unclean birds and beasts, as Spurgeon so eloquently put it, echoing Jesus’ words in the above verse.
-The Old Testament prophet Jeremiah tells us, “The heart is deceitful above all things, and desperately wicked: who can know it?”
-(Jer 17:9).
-Of every unsaved human being, it is written, “…you…were dead in trespasses and sins; Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air [Satan], the spirit that now worketh in the children of disobedience: Among whom also we all had our conversation [life, behaviour, lifestyle] in times past, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others” (Eph 2:1-3).
+The Old Testament prophet Jeremiah tells us, “The heart is deceitful above all things, and desperately corrupt: who can understand it?”
+(Jer 17:9 RSV).
+Of every unsaved human being, it is written,” You were dead through the trespasses and sins in which you once lived, following the course of this world, following the ruler of the power of the air, the spirit that is now at work among those who are disobedient.
+All of us once lived among them in the passions of our flesh, following the desires of flesh and senses, and we were by nature children of wrath, like everyone else” (Eph 2:1-3).

 Thus, both creator and player of fantasy role playing games, and writers of fantasy (and especially sci-fi and horror) novels, being fallen beings, as is every single person who has ever lived, contain the source (i.e. their fallen minds and hearts) from which Satan draws his raw material; and through them creates ever more hellish and brutal worlds and characters.